hasanisaeed/neo4j-csv-importer/README.md

+> ⚠️ This repository is currently under development and is not ready for use yet.
+We're actively working on it.

 # Neo4j CSV Importer

 The `neo4j-csv-importer` is a Python package designed to import CSV data into a Neo4j database.
 This package supports loading nodes and relationships from CSV files based on a specified ontology.